-At the time of the review, the Town consisted of five (5) elected officials, twenty-eight (28) full-time employees, four (4) police reserves, seventeen (17) appointed officials, and four (4) contract employees, all of whom participated in retraining before October 1 of the year they were required to do so.
+At the time of the review, the Town consisted of seven (7) elected officials, forty-one (41) full-time employees, and eighteen (18) appointed officials, all of whom participated in retraining when they were required to do so.

 Although state law requires that elected officials undergo four (4) hours of ethics training each year, that ethics training does not necessarily contain training provided by the Commission on Ethics for the Palm Beach County Code.
 Furthermore, Town policy requires participation in county ethics training every two (2) years.
-However, because Town officials are elected every three years on a rotating basis, every third year there is only one (1) town council position on the ballot for election.
+However, because Town officials are elected every two years on a rotating basis, there is a potential for new council members every year.